ejhudson33/hudson-dataviz-project-proposal/README.md

 # Emily Hudson Data Visualization Project

+## Introduction

+Volleyball is a complicated sport that requires the balance between an aggressive offense and solid defense.
+Finding training strategies that incorporate both of these objectives can be challenging.
+However, by studying the mindset, training and technique of the players in the Big Ten Division (one of the highest levels of volleyball in the country), we can find strategies that have been successful at creating a balance on the court.
+It can also be important to study teams that have imporved over the years by developing new training or recruiting strategies and helped them dominate in the league.

 ## Data

 The data I propose to visualize for my project is a NCAA Women's Volleyball Boxscore Dataset.
 There are 26 different attributes ranging from hitting percentage, number of aces, sets played and several others.
 The dataset can be found here: https://www.kaggle.com/datasets/tylerwiddison/ncaa-womens-volleyball-boxscores-20122019?resource=download&select=ncaa_w_boxscores_2012-2019.csv